apache/openwhisk/docs/compositions.md

 The key to making this action a composition is the _conductor_ annotation, which we discuss in the next section.

-This example composition executes two _increment_ actions in a sequence:
+This composition executes two _increment_ actions in a sequence.
+It is invoked like a regular action, for instance:

 ```
 wsk action invoke composition -br -p value 3